 Futures Risk.
 Futures are standardized, exchange-traded contracts that obligate a purchaser to take delivery, and a seller to make delivery, of a specific amount of an asset at a specified future date (the expiration date) at a specified price.
 An option on a futures contract gives the purchaser the right, in exchange for a premium, to assume a position in a futures contract at a specified exercise price during the term of the option.
 The primary risks associated with the use of futures contracts and options are: (a) the imperfect correlation between the futures contract and the underlying commodity; (b) the possible lack of a liquid secondary market for a futures contract and the resulting inability to close a futures contract when desired; (c) losses caused by unanticipated market movements, which can, in certain instances, be unlimited; and (d) unfavorable execution prices.
 The Fund may need to sell a futures contract at an inopportune time for an unfavorable price; for example, the Fund is not permitted to take delivery of the underlying commodity, so as a futures contract approaches its expiration date, the contract may be replaced by a similar contract that has a later expiration.
 This process is referred to as "rolling."
-If the market for these contracts is in "contango," meaning that the prices of futures contract in the nearer months are lower than the price of contracts in the distant months, the sale of the near-term month contract would be at a lower price than the longer-term contract, resulting in a cost to "roll" the futures contract.
-Contango and backwardation (if the price of the near month futures contract is higher than the next futures month contract) may impact the total return on investment in shares of the Fund relative to a hypothetical direct investment in the commodities underlying the Component Futures Contracts that make up the SDCITR and, in the future, it is likely the SDCITR could be impacted by contango and backwardation.
-It is impossible to predict with any degree of certainty w
+If the market for these contracts is in "contango," meaning that the prices of futures contracts in the nearer months are lower than the price of contracts in the distant months, the sale of the near-term month contract would be at a lower price than the longer-term contract, resulting in a cost to "roll" the futures contract.
+Contango and backwardation (if the price of the near month futures contract is higher than the next futures month contract) may impact the total return on investment in shares of the Fund relative to a hypothetical direct investment in the commodities underlying the Component Futures Contracts that make up the SDCITR and, in the future, it is likely the relationship between the market prices of the Fund's holdings and changes in the spot prices of the commodities underlying the Component Futures Contracts that make up the SDCITR could be impacted by contango and backwardation.
+It is impossible to predict with any degree of certainty whether backwardation or contango will occur in the future.
+It is likely that both conditions will occur during different periods.